Charlotte Checkers (1956–1977): Charlotte Clippers, 1956–1960

 Buoyed by the Rebels' strong attendance figures in Charlotte, owner Charles Rock chose to move the team there full-time for the following season as the Charlotte Clippers.
+They thus became the first professional hockey team based in the Southeast; six more Southern teams would join the EHL in the next 15 years.

-In the 1956–57 season, the Clippers earned 101 points, to finish first place, and win the Walker Cup as regular season champions.
-The season included a winning streak of 21 games before the playoffs, and the team earning the nickname, "Dixie Dandies."
+In the 1956–57 season, their first full season in Charlotte, the Clippers earned 101 points, and won the Walker Cup for the league's best record.
+At the time, this was the highest point total in EHL history.
+The "Dixie Dandies," as they were nicknamed, won 21 consecutive home games going into the playoffs.
 Al O'Hearn lead the league in scoring with 46 goals, 71 assists, and 117 points, to win the John Carlin Trophy.
 In the playoffs, Charlotte defeated the New Haven Blades in six games in the first round, and defeated the Philadelphia Ramblers in seven games, to win the Atlantic City Boardwalk Trophy as playoff champions.

-In the 1957–58 season, Charlotte repeated first place in the regular season with 77 points, and a second Walker Cup.
+In the 1957–58 season, Charlotte dropped to 77 points, but still finished with the league's best record and a second Walker Cup.
 In the playoffs, Charlotte defeated the New Haven Blades in seven games in the first round, but lost in the finals to the Washington Presidents in seven games.

 In the 1958–59 season, Charlotte dropped to sixth place, and missed the playoffs.
 The team also ran into financial troubles, which led to the Charlotte Coliseum Authority taking over the team in 1959.
 A citizen's group raised $25,000 from stockholders, to keep the team on the ice.

 In the 1959–60 season, coach Andy Brown moved on, and the EHL split into northern and southern divisions.
 Evel Knievel tried out with the Clippers in 1959, but decided that a traveling team was not for him.
 Pete Horeck led the team as a player-coach, the Clippers finished second place in the south, won the first round playoff series in three games versus the Greensboro Generals, and lost to the Johnstown Jets in the second round.